ExaWorks/job-api-spec/specification.md

 Threaded submission involves, as the name implies, using multiple concurrent threads to submit jobs.
-This can effectively divide the submission time by the number of threads employed, as it can be seen from the following timing diagram:
+This can effectively divide the submission time by the number of threads employed, as can be seen in the following timing diagram:

 <img width="500pt" src="diagrams/bulk_submission_threaded.svg" alt="Threaded Jobs Timing Diagram"/>